-Two examples of the dial patterns used for the compliance test are shown below.
-The first example shows that outbound long distance numbers (11 digits) that begin with 1 and have a destination domain of avaya.com and originating from ALL locations use route policy VNJ-SBCE1-RP.
+Three examples of the Dial Patterns used for the compliance test are shown below.
+The first example shows that outbound long distance numbers (11 digits) that begin with 1 and have a destination domain of avaya.com from ALL locations use route policy VNJ-SBCE1-RP.